Our main interest is to

 - We are developing asymptotic methods and Brownian simulations, to compute mean first passage time formulas, with applications to chemical reactions in microdomains.

-- We also analyze polymer looping using expansion of eigenvalues in high dimensional space.
+- We develop polymer simulations and derived polymer looping formula using expansion of eigenvalues in high dimensional space.

-- We are developing methods to reconstruct neuronal connectivity from time series using explicit models and computation of the spectrum of the non-self adjoint Fokker- Planck operator reveals the oscillation behavior of the escape time for a stochastic process to an unstable limit cycle to reconstruct the mean connectivity underlying Up/down state dynamics.
+- We are developing methods to reconstruct neuronal connectivity from time series using explicit models and computation of the spectrum of the non-self adjoint Fokker- Planck operator.
+We use oscillation behavior of the escape time for a stochastic process to an unstable limit cycle to reconstruct the mean connectivity underlying Up/down state dynamics.

 2-Theory of diffusion in microdomains: we are currently developing a theory to describe the escape through small openings and the analysis of single stochastic trajectory.
 This approach allows to model and predict some information about the homologous repair process occurring in the nucleus.

 3-Synaptic transmission, trafficking and voltage dynamics in dendrites: we are developing model of synaptic transmission and tools to extract features from superresolution data.
 Analysis of the Poisson-Nernst-Planck equations allows modeling the voltage dynamics at excitatory synapses and we study the effect of the local geometry.